Seanny123/seanaubin.github.io/content/post/2018-04-02-My-Experience-With-Programming-Languages.md

 The language for lovers of pure functions and complicated types.
 Writing it feels like doing math.

+## F\#

+Microsoft's idea of a functional language.

 ## Purescript

 Haskell, but for building Web pages, instead of proving theorems.

-## F\#

-Microsoft's idea of a functional language.

 ## Elm

 Wait, this is Haskell for building web pages?
 Ugh, whatever.
-The language that helped me "get"
+The language that helped me "get" functional programming, because it let me make a gosh darned web-page instead of contemplating the innate beauty of binary trees.

 ## Matlab